Introduction to the Miracle Man

 Second Brain Injury – Seizure at Home

 Lewis had an epileptic seizure (passed out) at home, resulting in him falling and banging his head again a radiator.
-The event happened on the day which he was due to see a nurse regarding his frequent seizures – the likely outcome of this meeting would have been him given a helmet to wear to lessen the risk due to future seizures.
+Ironically, the event happened on the day when he was due to see a nurse regarding his frequent seizures.
+The likely outcome of the meeting would have been him being given a helmet to wear to lessen the risk of injury following any falls.

 Hospitalisation